About Northwestern Engineering

 In this time of rapid change we are interested in how enduring concepts and values intersect with new ideas, leading us to constant progress and innovation at all levels.

 You can find entrepreneurship and innovation activities in nearly every corner of Northwestern, ranging from named centers and institutes to student groups and administrative offices.
-We strive to maximize the benefits of entrepreneurship at McCormick by offering resources and mentorship to motivated researchers and students, and by guiding and informing early interactions with potential licensors.
+Northwestern Engineering strives to maximize the benefits of entrepreneurship by offering resources and mentorship to motivated researchers and students, and by guiding and informing early interactions with potential licensors.

 Leadership is more than being the boss.
 It’s asking the right questions, working as part of the team, and creating a framework for success that inspires and mobilizes those around you.

-At McCormick, we teach our students the whole-brain engineering skills they need to lead and innovate throughout their lives.
+At Northwestern Engineering, we teach our students the whole-brain engineering skills they need to lead and innovate throughout their lives.
 Through our rigorous courses students learn not only technical and creative skills but also how to navigate and stay resilient in the face of difficult challenges.

 We provide students with the resources needed to prepare personally and professionally for the person they want to be, and we offer a unique assessment tool that helps students understand how their teamwork and leadership abilities can be improved.